-Significant erosion and settlement has developed especially in the upper, steeper, 30 m of the swale where tension cracks and slumping have formed on both sides of the swale and have worsened yearly since 2016.
+Significant erosion and settlement have developed especially in the upper, steeper, 30 m of the east swale where tension cracks and slumping have formed on both sides of the swale and have worsened yearly since 2016.
 Erosion, settlement, and cracking was also present at several other locations along the swale and have continued to worsen each year.
 Erosion and settlement along the drainage swale also extends closer to the toe of the bank (near the culvert outlet).
 The deterioration of this rock swale is likely a result of poor compaction, poor fill quality, and possible gaps in geotextile.
 Water flow is getting outside of the channel upslope so can erode behind the riprap for the remainder.
 Pins to monitor regression of this feature were installed in 2019 at 2 m from the main scarps and the distance had dropped to 1 m or less in 2020 but were not measured in 2021.
 In 2021, it also appeared that some of this erosion had stabilized with vegetation becoming established.
+The overall width of this erosion slumping had increased in 2023.

 Some erosion and shallow slump cracks are present in the fill at the culvert outlet but have not worsened noticeably since the previous inspection with the exception of an erosion void noted in 2019 forming at the culvert outlet.
 In 2020, voids were also documented below the concrete headwall at the inlet as well.
 Based on the height of deposited sediment at the inlet, the flows in the spring of 2020 were significant.
-No further deterioration was observed in 20201.
+No further deterioration was observed in 2021 (site not inspected in 2022).
+Some minor deterioration was noted in 2023 as ongoing erosion continues to affect the stability of the swale and river valley slopes.